Regional Landscape & Conservation Planning Projects

 Hoctor, T.S.
 2008-2009.
 Southwest Florida Water Management District Conservation Land Acquisition Re-assessment.

-The University of Florida worked with the Southwest Florida Water Management District and Wildlands Conservation to develop a new GIS methodology for identifying conservation land acquisition priorities in southwest Florida.
 Work included the development of a new GIS model integrating data from the Critical Lands and Waters Identification Project and various regional data to identify conservation priorities including for biodiversity and water resources.

 Greater Ridge Conservation Planning Tool

-Hoctor, T.S. and S. Beyeler.
+Hoctor; T.S. and S. Beyeler.
 2007-2008.
 Greater Ridge Conservation Planning Tool.

 The University of Florida worked with The Nature Conservancy and Archbold Biological Station to identify important conservation priority areas and supporting lands and waters needed to maintain the ecological integrity of conservation lands within the Lake Wales Ridge region of central Florida.
 Work included development of a GIS database of priority conservation areas, vertebrate species habitat, wildlife corridors, conservation lands buffers, and priority watershed protection areas.